Skip to main content

 • auto-html - based on headers, meta tags, and page content (optimal recommended option)

-• utf8 - indicates that the document is in utf8 encoding
+• utf8 - specifies that the document is in utf8 encoding

 • <encoding> - any other encoding